zzsun777/cpp_multithreaded_order_matching_engine/README.md

 	9. Example log messages with FIX
 	10. Functional testing
 	11. Unit testing with GoogleTest
-	12. Source code naming conventions
-	13. Source code files : EOL, spaces
-	14. C++ Compiler warning levels
-	15. Precompiled header file usage for C++ compiler
+	12. Coding and other guidelines
-	16. TODO for near future
+	13. TODO for near future
-	17. Considerations for future
+	14. Considerations for future

 ===========================================================================